 The development of solar technology means you can now stay in the bush indefinitely.
 DC solar panels are becoming more affordable, which is good news for those of us who wish to recharge the batteries without running the engine.

 TORCHES or more commonly known as FLASHLIGHTS have come a long way in the past few years, with a number of ranges of tough and powerful light makers out there.
 An interesting range is the Streamlight Junior and Pocket Mate series made in the USA.

-Machined from aircraft quality aluminium with an anodised finish, the Streamlights have an 'unbreakable' Lexan lens, high output bulbs and adjustable spot-to-flood focus to give you plenty of light when you need it.
+Machined from aircraft quality aluminum with an anodized finish, the Streamlights have an 'unbreakable' Lexan lens, high output bulbs and adjustable spot-to-flood focus to give you plenty of light when you need it.

-Shock, dust and water resistant and powered by two AA batts, the Streamlight range is right up there with the best of them.
+Shock, dust and water resistant and powered by two AA batteries, the Streamlight range is right up there with the best of them.